🎁 Use code WELCOME3 during checkout to get discount on your first booking with us. Enjoy! ☀️

 cars based on your filters

-Car hire in Larnaca is the easiest way to start a Cyprus trip.
-LCA airport sits 4–8 km southwest of the centre — one of the shortest airport-to-city hops in the Mediterranean.
-Ten minutes on the B4 and you're already on the Finikoudes seafront.
-No shuttle, no transfer.
+Car hire in Larnaca is the easiest way to start a trip to the island.
+LCA airport sits 4–8 km southwest of the city centre — one of the closest airport-to-city distances in the Mediterranean.
+Ten minutes on the B4 and you're on the Finikoudes seafront: no shuttle, no transfer.

-Larnaca handles the bulk of Cyprus's incoming flights, and the island's largest rental fleet is parked here.
-Choice is broader than Paphos, pricing starts lower.
-Low-season economy from around 26 USD/day.
+Larnaca handles the bulk of incoming flights, and the island's largest rental fleet is based here.
+Choice is broader and pricing starts lower than Paphos.
+Low-season economy cars go from around 26 USD/day.

-That same proximity turns Larnaca into the natural base for two- and three-day loops: 40 minutes to Ayia Napa, 45 to Nicosia, an hour to Limassol, 35 minutes up to Lefkara.
-Without a car you can't stitch any of that together cheaply.
+The same proximity makes Larnaca a comfortable base for two- and three-day loops: 40 minutes to Ayia Napa, 45 to Nicosia, an hour to Limassol, 35 minutes to Lefkara.

-The international chains at LCA tack on an airport surcharge of around 10–20 USD.
-Local partners usually don't, but you collect from an office a short hop from the terminal — call it ten to fifteen minutes against an instant desk pickup.
-For most travellers the saving is worth the extra ten minutes.
+International chains at LCA charge an airport surcharge of around 10–20 USD on top of the base price.
+Local partners typically don't, but their office sits a short drive from the terminal — pickup takes ten to fifteen minutes rather than instant collection at a desk.

-City offices are slightly cheaper still, but most close at 18:00–20:00 and skip Sundays.
-If your flight lands late or at a weekend, just take the car at the airport.
-The price gap is small.
+City offices are slightly cheaper than LCA, but most close at 18:00–20:00 and skip Sundays.
+If your flight lands late or at a weekend, take the car at the airport.
+The price difference is small.

-From LCA to Finikoudes is ten minutes on the B4: wide road, two or three roundabouts, calm traffic.
-Probably the kindest first stretch anywhere on the island for someone new to driving on the left.
+LCA to Finikoudes is ten minutes on the B4.
+Wide road, few roundabouts, gentle traffic — a natural first stretch to settle into driving on the left.

 Real reviews on TakeCars in Cyprus